-SEO is a tricky thing.
-It’s something most of us have heard of or even know a thing or two about, but it’s constantly changing.
-It’s something that’s hard to keep up with, but that doesn’t stop it from influencing the way content is created.
+SEO can be tricky.
+It's constantly changing and hard to keep up with, but that doesn't stop it from influencing the way content is created.
 Whenever SEO comes up in conversation with clients, I tend to hear the same thing: they know that SEO stands for “search engine optimization” and that the better their SEO is the higher they’ll rank on search engines…but that’s about where they draw the line.

-We all know good and well there’s more to SEO than this; we just don’t know enough to begin capitalizing on it.
-To help solve this problem, I reached out to my good friend and co-founder of The Forward Marketer, Eric Lebowitz, to answer some beginner-level questions on SEO for those just getting started (or perhaps too embarrassed to ask).
+We all know there’s more to SEO than this; we just don’t know enough to begin capitalizing on it.
+To help solve this problem, I reached out to my good friend and Co-founder of The Forward Marketer, Eric Lebowitz, to answer some basic SEO questions for getting started and seeing success:

 Q: What’s the difference between SEO and SEM?